 TELL US WHAT YOU THINK OF THE WHP!!

-National Women's Check-Up Day is May 12 Army Medicine (AMEDD) seeks to raise awareness, educate, and empower women to make their health a top priority and encourage them to take steps to improve their physical, mental, emotional and spiritual health.
+National Women's Check-Up Day is May 11 Army Medicine (AMEDD) seeks to raise awareness, educate, and empower women to make their health a top priority and encourage them to take steps to improve their physical, mental, emotional and spiritual health.
 Sleep, activity, nutrition, regular checkups and preventive screenings are paramount in improving one's health.
-Read this article.....
+Read more...

 "The Right Place" from Secretary of Veterans Affairs Eric K. Shinseki

 The Department of Veterans Affairs has developed a new public service announcement to let women Veterans know they've come to “The Right Place” when seeking VA health care.
 “We want to send a very clear message to women Veterans that VA is here to meet your health care needs,” said Secretary of Veterans Affairs Eric K. Shinseki.
 “It is important that women Veterans receive the high-quality health care and benefits they have earned through their service.”
 Learn more....

 “The Performance Triad is a comprehensive plan to promote Sleep, Activity, and Nutrition among Army Family Members in order to improve health and wellness.
 The Triad engages Army Family Members through various modes of messaging (social media, educational materials, etc.)."